RgbTrouw/Visual-Memory/README.md

 A GUI, C++ Visual Memory Analysis Program in Qt Creator.

 This program is aimed at identifying images.

-Current development status:

-- Identify picture based on shape (b&w contrast);

-The images are stored as small 32x32 icons which serve as visual memory.
+A  set of images are stored as small 32x32 icons which serve as visual memory.

+The gui is under development, but there are some noticeble partial results.

 Some cross check functions are made between a subject picture and memory after a high contrast conversion.

 (a simple xor function with score weight serves as the starting point for the image identification procedure)